elmerdotdev/a-0523-reactjs-final-project/README.md

 - The website should have at least **two** models for the schema.
 For example, for E-commerce website, you should have a model for *Product* and *User*
 - User is able to upload images to the site.
 Instead of storing the image as a `Blob` type, please use **Cloudinary API** or any other image hosting website to store the actual image files and just add the image URLs as a `String` into your database.
 - Implement modals using Parallel + Intercepting Routes.
 For example, for E-commerce website, clicking on a product in the product list page will open a modal but visiting the actual URL will open the *Product Details* page
-- Your website should have at least 5 routes
+- Your website should have at least 5 routes.
+For example:

+  - Home page
+  - Products
+  - View Product
+  - My Account page
+  - Contact page

 ## Tools